The care and maintenance of mahogany decks – a staple of South Shore homes

 Water resistance is imperative for Mahogany Decks in New England.

-Because water puddles on horizontal surfaces, your mahogany deck floor will look worn out long before the vertical mahogany spindles around your deck.
+Because water puddles on horizontal surfaces, your mahogany deck floor will look worn out and weathered long before the vertical mahogany spindles around your deck.
 Vertical surfaces tend to shed water and dry faster than horizontal surfaces, and you’ll often see a difference in color between the spindles (darker) and the deck flooring boards (faded).

 Consider Trex or another Composite material for your deck’s floorboards to prevent the need to stain your deck.